BnMcGn/warflagger/src/faq.md

 ### What other possible uses do you forsee for WarFlagger/OpinML?

 Citizen reporting and media verification.
 The **EyeWitness** and **SecondHand** flags were made with this use in mind.

-### What features do you plan to add in the future?

-- A user definable filtering system.
-You should be able to specify what users you respect on what issues.
-Ie. You might find that for UserA you want to see what he flags **Interesting**, but that he is being too picky about **Inflammatory** or **Obscene**.
-Perhaps he is filtering for his children.
-Yet when UserB says **Obscene**, you know you don't want to see it.
-You should be able to select who you are going to respect and how you are going to respect them.
-User filters should be shareable, so that I can, for example, switch over to my opponents' viewpoint and see how they are seeing the accumulated facts.
-This should also allow curated collections of opinions to be made by trusted community members.
-- Browser extensions that show you if a page has opinions attached, and whether serious debate is raging about its content.
-Also the possibility of viewing the whole web with OpinML highlighting overlaid on it.
-- Some form of trust network, perhaps based on [FOAF](http://foaf-project.org/) to cut down on sockpuppeting